qsebring3930/cs2mulch/_pages/btb.md

 {% include figure image_path="/assets/images/turns.png" alt="this is a placeholder image" caption="Figure showing what player collects which card." %}

-After all Ground cards have been collected, take all the **bid cards** and sort them *from lowest to highest*.
-Place them in a row in the middle of the table to become the Ground for the *next round*.
+As a player collects a Ground card, they should replace it in the Ground with their **bid card**.
+In this way, the bid cards become the Ground for the *next round*.

+{% include figure image_path="/assets/images/newground.png" alt="this is a placeholder image" caption="New Ground for second round in 4-player game." %}

 ### Storage